inbloxme/inblox-keyless-transactions/README.md

 `publicAddress` - Public address of the user.
 `privateKey` - The private key of the address.
-`password` - The Inblox password of the user.
+`password` - The Safle password of the user.

 ##  Wallet Generation